Working With Emergence - rearranged date

 This is the second of a series of conferences under the theme, Towards Human Flourishing.
-In the face of growing complexity and diversity how can we work with emergent processes to produce a world where all can flourish.
+It takes place in Winchester

 - Location: University of Winchester